openstack/pbr/doc/source/index.rst

 If postversioning is in use, we use the resulting version number as the target version.

-If preversioning is in use - that is, if there is a version set in `setup.cfg` metadata - then we check that that version is higher than the target version we inferred above.
-If it is not, we raise an error, otherwise we use the version from `setup.cfg` as the target.
+If preversioning is in use we check that the version set in the metadata section of `setup.cfg` is greater than the version we infer using the above method.
+If the inferred version is greater than the preversioning value we raise an error, otherwise we use the version from `setup.cfg` as the target.

 We then generate dev version strings based on the commits since the last release and include the current git sha to disambiguate multiple dev versions